 Oxford Preparatory Academy will ensure that all contractors perform in accordance with the terms, conditions, and specifications of their contracts or purchase orders.
-Oxford Prep will make awards only to responsible contractors possessing the ability to perform successfully under the terms and conditions of a proposed procurement.
+Oxford Prep will make awards only to responsible contractors possessing the ability to perform successfully under the terms and conditions of a proposed procurement, and in compliance with conflict of interest laws referenced herein.
 Consideration will be given to such matters as contractor integrity, compliance with public policy, record of past performance, and financial and technical resources.